alenphilip/Aegis-AI-A-Real-Time-Deprecation-Detection-Agent/README.md

 ---

-## 🗺️ Roadmap

-### 🎯 Current (v1.0)
-- ✅ CRAG workflow with LangGraph
-- ✅ Dual-theme UI with persistence
-- ✅ Real-time WebSocket streaming
-- ✅ Web search integration
-- ✅ Chat history persistence

-### 🚧 Coming Soon (v1.1)
-- ⏳ Multi-agent system (Research + Code + Review agents)
-- ⏳ Code snippet generation with syntax highlighting
-- ⏳ Document comparison tool
-- ⏳ Export chat to markdown
-- ⏳ Voice input support

-### 🔮 Future (v2.0)
-- 🔮 Plugin system for custom data sources
-- 🔮 Team collaboration features
-- 🔮 Analytics dashboard
-- 🔮 Mobile app (React Native)
-- 🔮 IDE extensions (VS Code, JetBrains)

----

 ## 🤝 Contributing

 We welcome contributions!
 Here's how you can help:

 ### 🐛 Bug Reports
 Found a bug?
-[Open an issue](https://github.com/yourusername/aegis-ai/issues) with:
+[Open an issue](https://github.com/alenphilip/Aegis-AI-A-Real-Time-Deprecation-Detection-Agent/issues) with:
 - Description of the bug
 - Steps to reproduce
 - Expected vs actual behavior
 - Screenshots (if applicable)

 ### 💡 Feature Requests
 Have an idea?
-[Submit a feature request](https://github.com/yourusername/aegis-ai/issues) with:
+[Submit a feature request](https://github.com/alenphilip/Aegis-AI-A-Real-Time-Deprecation-Detection-Agent/issues) with:
 - Use case description
 - Proposed solution
 - Alternative approaches considered